juliettebee/Ping/readMe.md

-# Want to see the old code?
-Switch the branch to `legacy`!
-Command line: `git checkout legacy` online: just click the button!

 # Ping 📣
 Hi!
 I'm beginning work on Ping 2.0, I want to have it be a lot better, code-wise, and more optimized!